 Escaping from Houdini exclusive Barnes and Noble hardcover editions feature an entire bonus chapter between Audrey Rose and Thomas.

-In the acknowledgments of Hunting Prince Dracula, Maniscalco revealed that she has chronic Lyme Disease.
-A condition classified as an invisible disability and chronic illness.
+In the acknowledgments of Hunting Prince Dracula, Maniscalco revealed that she has chronic late stage Lyme Disease.
+An often debilitating condition classified as an invisible disability.
 She first began getting ill during the Stalking Jack the Ripper tour, before collapsing that winter and getting diagnosed in January 2017.
 It was at its worst while she edited Hunting Prince Dracula, and drafted Escaping from Houdini.

-She talks openly and freely about it online and at events, and is currently in remission, though symptoms and flare ups occur if she’s not careful about putting her health first.
+She talks openly and freely about it online and at events, and is currently in remission, though symptoms and flare ups occur if she’s not vigilant about putting her health first.
 She credits a strict keto diet with greatly mitigating/eliminating chronic pain and other debilitating symptoms of the disease.

-One of the main reasons she gave Audrey Rose a chronic condition is so readers who also have a disability–or chronic illness–could see themselves in a book.
+One of the main reasons Maniscalco gave Audrey Rose a chronic condition is so readers who also have a disability–or chronic illness–could see themselves as the hero/heroine in a book.